nicholaswilde/home-cluster/docs/operating-system.md

 # Operating System

-My cluster uses a modified version of [Raspberry Pi OS 64-bit][RPiOS] because of its native support for the CM3+ and it's lightness in weight.
+My cluster uses a modified version of [Raspberry Pi OS 64-bit][RPiOS]
+:strawberry: because of its native support for the CM3+ and it's lightness in weight.

 I decided to use the 64-bit version of the OS on my cluster because there are not that many charts that notively support the `armv7` architecture and I